 Rules and conditional formatting are among the new features in InfoPath 2013, along with support for a wide variety of database formats.

 The latest version of the corporate online messenger Microsoft Lync features a selection of improvements to its collaboration tools, using whiteboard documents and PowerPoint presentations.
 Desktop and application sharing is also possible through Lync.

-Microsoft has avoided any major revisions to Project 2013 other than the Metro UI and the addition of Project Portfolio Management, a flexible, online tool that can be used to manage projects “live” from a number of devices rather than relying on the more static, tradition interface.
+Microsoft has avoided any major revisions to Project 2013 other than the Modern UI and the addition of Project Portfolio Management, a flexible, online tool that can be used to manage projects “live” from a number of devices rather than relying on the more static, tradition interface.

 The big question, of course, is whether you should be prepared to part with your hard earned cash for the suite (or even individual components).

 Well, let’s consider the facts.
 First and foremost, this is the first version of Microsoft Office to offer a cloud-based subscription version to standard users in the shape of Office 365.
 Sadly, it is also incompatible with Windows XP and Windows Vista.
 This means that only users running Windows 7, Windows 8/8.1, and Windows 10 computers will be able to take advantage of the new features.